CodeClanAlumni/survival-guide/community.md

+---
+title: My page
+layout: default
+---

 # Community

 Both while you're looking for your first job after CodeClan and once you've started it, getting involved in the developer community can be a great way to meet new people, learn new things and further your career.

 Some of us find it draining to go to lots of social events and speak to lots of new people, but there are many ways to stay involved - Chloe Condon's post [The Ambivert's Guide to Staying in Tech](https://www.coursereport.com/blog/the-ambivert-s-guide-to-staying-in-tech) has tips for extroverts, introverts, and those in between.

 ## Slack channels

 The most important Slack channel to join is the unofficial CodeClan Alumni chat.
 We try to add graduating students automatically, but if you have finished the course and haven't received an invite speak to one of your instructors.

 Other community Slack channels include: